royratcliffe/canny_tudor/README.md

 American) manufacturer.

-This pack comprises various unrelated predicates that may, or may not, be useful; like crisps in a bag.
+This pack comprises various unrelated predicates that may, or may not, be tasty; like crisps in a bag.